Skip to main content

 Report dividends as if you received them from the bank or brokerage account:

-1. Navigate to Income > Passive Income and select Yes under the statement I earn dividends.
+1. Navigate to the Life & Income > Income TQ section on the left side and click Yes next to the statement I receive dividend income.

 3. Fill in the table.